joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 - [one-loader](https://github.com/digitalie/one-loader)
 - [react-sfc-swyx](https://github.com/react-sfc/react-sfc-swyx)

-On the whole, the above two solutions are to create a new file type for React to implement the idea similar to Vue SFCs.
+Overall, the above two solutions are to create a new file type for React to implement the idea similar to Vue SFCs.
+But the idea of this project is quite different from the above implementations:

-But the idea of this project is quite different from the above implementations.
-Considering that the original design principle of JSX is a syntax extension of the existing JavaScript, so I want to create a new SFC solution that is more accord with the existing React and JSX development habits.
+_Considering that the original design principle of JSX is a syntax extension of the existing JavaScript, so I want to create a new SFC solution that is more accord with the existing JSX(React) development habits._

 ### Extending Function Component Syntax

 Since the birth of react hooks, function component has been the main way to write React components.
-My overall idea is to create an as simple as possible extension syntax for the existing function components that conforms to the idea of **separation of concerns**, and without creating any new tool chains(e.g. IDE syntax highlight plugin).
+My main idea is to create an as simple as possible extension syntax for the existing function components that conforms to the idea of **separation of concerns**, and without creating any new tool chains(e.g. IDE syntax highlight plugin).

 So it named: `Separate Function Components`(package named `jsx-sfc`), abbreviated as SFC also ✌️.
 It's implementation makes full use of **TypeScript generic inference**, and support the use of all React existing tool chains(e.g. CSS-in-JS/Eslint/HMR).